kotekan/kotekan/docs/sphinx/dev/dev_style_guide_code.rst

 Naming
 ^^^^^^^^^^
-- Type names in kotekan should be nouns, use *CamelCase* formatting and begin with a capital letter, e.g. ``MyFavouriteStage``.
+- Type names in kotekan should be nouns, use *PascalCase* formatting and begin with a capital letter, e.g. ``MyFavouriteStage``.
 This includes classes, enums, structs and typedefs.
 - With the exception of class constructors & destructors, names of class members